Become a Registered

 • If applicable, provide criminal offense statement.

-• Pay applicable SAVT and SVMA fees (as outlined in the 2023 membership fees schedule and 2024 membership fees schedule)
+• Pay application and registration fees (as outlined in the 2025 fees schedule)

 Questions

-The application process must be completed within four (4) months from the date it was initiated by the applicant or it will be considered lapsed and the process must be re-started.
-All applications will be processed as quickly as possible, but under no circumstances may the applicant commence practice in Saskatchewan until the application is approved and registration is confirmed
+The application process must be completed within sixty (60) days from the date it was initiated by the applicant or it will be considered lapsed and the process must be re-started.
+Please allow 2-3 weeks for applications to be processed.
+Under no circumstances may the applicant commence practice in Saskatchewan until the application is approved and registration is confirmed

 Licensing Course and Animal Welfare Course

-All new Veterinarians, Veterinary Students, Veterinary Technologists and Veterinary Technology Students must complete the online licensing course and successfully complete the exam.
-The passing grade for the Licensing Exam is 80%.
-The Licensing Course is $100 (+GST).
-First re-write: $100; Second re-write: $250.
-If unsuccessful on second re-write, candidate must appear before SVMA Council.
+All new Veterinarians, Veterinary Students, Veterinary Technologists and Veterinary Technology Students must successfully complete the online licensing course and exam.

 Scroll to Top